 We weren't huge fans of the Shockwafe's design.
 All the speakers have irregular shapes with sharp angles and bright silver accents.
 This design is more likely to clash with the decor of some living rooms than some of the other more simple and elegant designs we tested.

 At a list price of $500, the Nakamichi Shockwafe Pro is probably one of the cheapest ways you can get a 7.1 channel surround sound system.
-However, since most of those channels are in the soundbar, it doesn't feel quite like a surround sound system.
+However, since most of those channels are in the soundbar, it doesn't feel quite like a true surround sound system.
 If you really want good sound we feel spending a bit more on the Sonos Playbar would be a better value.
-Alternatively, see if you can find the Klipsch R-20B on sale, it often sells for less than the Nakamichi Shockwafe Pro and provides better sound.
+Alternatively, you could spend a little less on the Sonos Beam and still get better sound, though without any satelite speakers.

 The Nakamichi Shockwafe Pro is a soundbar that offers some of the advantages of a surround sound system.
 However, it comes with some ease of use issues.